Sleem28/CopyNewRepo/homework2.md

-1. create first commit and branch
+1. create first commit and branchgit
+2. add the second line